merreltc/SevenWonders/README.md

 - [ ] Card used to build Wonder does not provide player its effect in addition to the effect of the Wonder Level and is hidden from other players
 - [ ] Levels of Wonder are built once per game and in sequence (left to right)
 - [ ] Wonder can be built at any time, in any age
-- [x] The wonder does not need to be built in order for a player to win
+- [x] The wonder does not need to be built in order for a player to win - not included in Scoring

 ### Wonders [TestCase](https://ada.csse.rose-hulman.edu/moormaet/Silver_Falcons_Seven_Wonders/blob/master/7_Wonders/src/test/java/dataStructureTests/WonderTest.java)
 - [x] Wonders provide players 1 of the resource specified in the top left corner